-Our Consultant Fire Investigator, David Townsend, with 40 years fire experience, brings to AMA a full capability for the determination of cause and origin not only in marine cases but also across all building, industrial and transport groups.
-This experience includes fire fighting, fire incident command and 20 years dedicated fire and explosion investigation in both public and private sectors.
-AMA can conduct the investigation of fire and explosion events from discovery (including on-going operational advice if required) through to testing, full reporting and expert witness testimony.
+Our Fire Investigators are currently based in the UK and Singapore.
+They provide a full capability for the determination of origin and cause across all building, industrial, marine and transport groups.
+Their experience includes fire fighting, fire incident command and over 30 years dedicated fire and explosion investigation in both public and private sectors.
+AMA can conduct the investigation of fire and explosion events from discovery (including on-going operational advice if required) through to excavation, reconstruction, testing, full reporting and expert witness testimony.

 Our full forensic fire and explosion investigation service is substantially and uniquely supported in-house by the skills of our marine, science and materials teams.
 Fire expertise will also add to some marine, science and materials casework.
-It is a synergy that we believe increases efficiency and quality and reduces costs.
-The need for the appointment of further outside agencies is also reduced.
-We can also provide fire risk assessment and training if required.
+It is a synergy that we believe increases efficiency, effectiveness and quality.
+The need for the appointment of further outside agencies is reduced.
+We can also provide fire risk assessment and fire training if required.

 However, our expert was able to demonstrate that the strict warranty conditions had not been practicable at the site and that other expert’s hypotheses for implementation of the standard warranties were not feasible.
 Moreover, he demonstrated that the precautions implemented by the welders were in principal at least equal to the standard warranty conditions.